A little about me.

 Artist Statement

-Nature is where I feel most connected, physically, emotionally, and creatively.
-Whether I’m exploring the vast openness of the desert, hiking into remote backcountry, or quietly observing wildlife near home, I’m always drawn to places that feel raw and untamed.
+Whether I am exploring the vast openness of the desert, hiking into remote backcountry, or quietly observing wildlife near home, I am always drawn to places that feel raw and untamed.
 These experiences are the foundation of my work.

-My goal isn’t just to make a beautiful image, but to bring the viewer into the experience, to make them feel like they were standing beside me when the shutter clicked.
-Through each photograph, I aim to share not just what I saw, but what I felt.
-A window into the stillness, vastness, and beauty that nature offers when we truly slow down and take it in.
+My goal is not simply to make a beautiful image, but to bring the viewer into the experience.
+To make them feel like they were standing beside me when the shutter clicked.

 Labs Behind The Lens